 After some convincing from the spirit of Obi-Wan, Yoda agrees to train the headstrong young apprentice.

 Back in space, Han has launched back into the asteroid field, but the Imperial Tie Fighters are still on his tail.
 He takes off for temporary refuge in old pal Lando Calrissian’s Cloud City.

 After a seeming betrayal, Han, Leia, Chewie and Threepio are led into the clutches of Vader.
 Luke senses their peril and leaves his training prematurely, against Yoda and Obi-Wan’s advice.

-Luke arrives in Cloud City too late to save one of his friends, instead finding himself in mortal combat with Vader, from whom he learns a painful truth about his past.
+Luke arrives in Cloud City too late to save one of his friends, instead, he finds himself in mortal combat with Vader, from whom he learns a painful truth about his past.

 The Empire Strikes Back ended on a fairly dark note, setting up the final instalment in this trilogy, Return of the Jedi (1983), three years later.

 None of this unpleasantness, of course, stopped the legions of Star Wars fanatics from crowding cinemas around the world when The Empire Strikes Back opened in the summer of 1980.

 It had been three years since the first instalment, and the Force was still with George Lucas’ creation, pushing the new film onto the list of all-time money-makers.

 For this second (or fifth) instalment, Lucas turned over writing and directing duties to Lawrence Kasdan and Irvin Kershner, respectively, choosing instead to oversee things as story writer and executive producer.

 The success of the first film also allowed his team at the newly-christened Industrial Light and Magic to create even more impressive special effects than those found in the first film.
 And again, sales of Star Wars merchandise skyrocketed, as AT-AT walkers and Snowspeeders topped every kid’s “must-have” toy list.